Washington Seminar Internships

 Toggle ItemCost

 Students participating with the Washington Seminar will be eligible to apply for grant funding through the program.
-All admitted student applicants will receive a minimum of $400 and as needed up to approximately $2600+.
-This amount is determined based on each student's FAFSA EFC score.
+All admitted student are eligible to apply for program funding.
+Funding is awarded on a needs-based assessment.
+This amount is evaluated based on each student's FAFSA SAI score, existing scholarship and grant funding, and if the internship is paid.
+International students are qualified to apply and are not required to submit a FAFSA score.

-Additionally, students may opt to use university scholarships and FAFSA grant and loan funding as qualified.
-We encourage students to also explore funding through their declared major department as many offer experiential learning financial support.
+Additionally, students may opt to use university scholarships and FAFSA grant and loan funding.
+We encourage students to explore funding through their declared major department as many offer experiential learning financial support.

-All students will pay a $200 deposit upon admission to the Washington Seminar program.
-This deposit is refunded if a student withdraws from the program prior to securing an internship.
-Once a student has secured an internship the deposit will be refunded upon program completion.
+All students will pay a $250 deposit upon admission to the Washington Seminar program.
+We refund $200 of this deposit if a student withdraws from the program prior to securing an internship.
+Once a student secures an internship the deposit will only be refunded upon program completion.
 Students who damage housing facilities while in DC may have a portion or all of the deposit held back to help offset repair costs.
 Students who secure an internship and withdraw prior to moving to DC will likely forfeit their deposit but may appeal as needed.

 Single Students